 Donations to the endowment fund are accepted.
 Contact Benji Kelly in the office of development for details, 270-789-5061.

 There are many clubs and organizations on campus providing many opportunities to make friends, explore a variety of issues, lend a helping hand and even contacts in the career field of your choice.

 All mass communication students are eligible to join the Society of Professional Journalists, a national organization for working professionals in the field, educators and students.

 The Society of Professional Journalists offers a variety of services for its members including a job bank.
 Check out the organization’s Web site at www.spj.org.

 The department is a member of the Kentucky Press Association which provides students with full access to conventions, seminars, etc. during the year.
 Each January, students attend the association’s winter convention which features workshops covering a wide variety of topics.

-The department of mass communication in fall of 2009 became a member of the Kentucky Broadcasters Association.
 Membership will permit students to attend a variety of seminars and apply for internships and scholarships offered by the association.

 Earn a degree in the fields of Art and Design, Human Performance, Humanities, Mathematics, Natural Sciences, Social Sciences, and more.Learn More